AustinCodingAcademy/alumni-gitbook/2019-summer/2-personal-brand.md

 * If you could add one feature OR make one improvement to this project, what would it be?
 (1-2 sentences)
 * What's one fun fact or random/quirky aspect of this project?
 (1 sentence)

-In small groups, practice interviewing each other about your projects.
+In pairs, practice interviewing each other about your projects.
 Try to avoid referring to your notes as much as possible!

 Before real-world interviews, you should have at least 2 project stories prepared.